30 Fall Vegetarian Recipes That Are Cozy, Hearty and Packed with Seasonal Produce

 • Serves: 6

 I’m falling for you, store-bought puff pastry.
 Make the filling up to two days in advance and store it in the fridge until you’re ready to assemble to save time.
-(This tip will come in handy on Thanksgiving Eve.)
+(This tip will come in handy on Thanksgiving or Christmas Eve.)

 28. Kale Salad with Crispy Chickpeas